 The Pontardawe Poor Law Union was created on 26th March 1875 and comprised seven parishes that had previously formed part of the Neath and Swansea Poor Law Unions, namely Cilybebyll, Llanguicke, Mawr, Rhyndwclydach, Ynysymond, Ystradgynlais Higher, and Ystradgynlais Lower.

-The buildings comprised two small blocks flanking the entrance, perhaps one containing the Guardians board-room, and the other a porter's quarters.
+The buildings comprised two small blocks flanking the entrance, one of which contained the porter's quarters.
 The main building had a typical T-shaped layout, with the master's rooms at the centre with kitchens and dining-hall to the rear.
 Males were accommodated at one side and females at the other.
 A separate block to the rear may have housed the infirmary.

 From 1904, to protect them from disadvantage in later life, the birth certificates for those born in the workhouse gave its address just as 84 Brecon Road, Pontardawe.